 Q: Can I still vote for this early election?

-A: In Georgia early voting begins October 12 and will close October 30.
-There is a mandatory Saturday early voting day scheduled for October 24.
+A: Check your county’s election website for details.
 Some counties may offer additional Saturday voting opportunities, but none will be open on Sundays.
-Check your county’s election website for details.
-Absentee ballots, on the other hand, are being sent now to registered voters that requested a ballot and can be returned anytime between now and November 3.
+Absentee ballots, on the other hand, are being sent now to registered voters that requested a ballot.

 Q: Will all counties hold early voting?